oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 Refer Oracle Database 21c Release documentation:

-* [Real Application Clusters Installation Guide for Podman Containers Oracle Linux x86-64](https://support.oracle.com/portal/) to make sure your enviornment meeting all the pre-requisites.
+* [Real Application Clusters Installation Guide for Podman Oracle Linux x86-64](https://support.oracle.com/portal/) to make sure your enviornment meeting all the pre-requisites.

 1. You must configure the following addresses manually in your DNS.
    * Public IP address for each container